hu8813/push_swap/README.md

-# Update: not compatible with new subject

-according to new subject, you need less than 700 operations for 100 numbers.

-radix sort would not be enough to pass anymore!

 # Push_swap using Radix sort

 Push_swap is a project that involves sorting a list of integers using a limited set of operations.
 The goal is to sort the list with the fewest possible number of operations.